backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/DynamoDB Basic APIs.md

 - `UpdateItem`
 	- *Edits an existing item's attributes* or *adds a new item if it doesn't exist*
 		- Like **Upsert**.
-	- Can be used to implement **Atomic Counters** a numeric attribute that's unconditionally incremented
+	- Can be used to implement **Atomic Counters** a numeric attribute that's *unconditionally incremented*.
+		- With an atomic counter, the numeric value will increment each time you call `UpdateItem`.

 - `ConditionalWrites`
 	- By *default*, the DynamoDB write operations (PutItem, UpdateItem, DeleteItem) are *unconditional*.